weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 ### Installing Consul on an Agent

-For this example I want to blow away our single node consul server and create a 3 node cluster.
-We can do that simply by following the instructions on the progrium/consul guide.
+For this example I want to blow away our single node Consul server and create a **3** node cluster using the same Docker image.
+We can do that simply by following the instructions on the *progrium/consul* guide.

 ```bash
 docker run -d --name node1 -h node1 progrium/consul -server -bootstrap-expect 3